KevinKra/Notes/certifications/aws/developer/resource2.md

 - Which capacity mode has free-tier eligible options?
 - Do secondary indexes inherit the read/write capacity from the base table?
 - DynamoDB on-demand mode instantly accommodate your workloads to support what previously reached metric?
-- What situations are DynamoDB on-demand instances suitable for>
+- What situations are DynamoDB on-demand instances suitable for?
 - How frequently can you switch a table between on-demand and provisioned?
 - What is the RCU expense for a strongly consistent read?
 - What is the RCU expense for an eventually consistent read?